Feed Ingredients

 Milk Fever

-The disease often occurs after calving, but it can also happen before or during calving.
-Milk fever is common in high-producing or older cows.
-It is a very costly disease for the dairy farmer because the cow's milk production decreases and it may later result in reduced fertility.
+Often, the disease occurs after calving, but it can also occur before or during calving.
+Milk fever is common in high-producing or older calved cows.
+It is a very costly disease for the dairy farmer because the cow's milk production decreases and it can result in reduced fertility later.
 In severe cases, it can even lead to death.

-Milk fever is caused by a deficiency of calcium in the blood.
-This occurs because, after calving the calcium requirement increases rapidly due to milk production.
+In milk fever, there is a calcium deficiency in the blood.
+This is because after calving the calcium requirement increases rapidly due to milk production.
 Calcium is present in the bloodstream and in the bones.
-When there is a calcium deficiency in the blood, the cow replenishes it from the bones.
-Restoring calcium levels can take a long time.
-During this replenishment, the cow is calcium-deficient, increasing the risk of milk fever.
+When there is a calcium deficiency in the blood, the cow supplements it from the bone.
+Replenishing calcium can take a long time.
+During replenishment, the cow therefore has a calcium deficiency, and there is a chance that milk fever will occur.

 How can we assist you?